tagtag

 Truck drivers can be negligent in a wide variety of ways.
 Some of the more common negligent acts of truck drivers include the following:

-• Negligent traffic maneuvers: Truck drivers might change lanes without first properly checking to see if the lane is clear.
+Truck drivers might change lanes without checking to see if the lane is clear.
 Additionally, a truck driver may fail to observe and obey traffic control devices.
 Moreover, a truck driver may fail to give the right of way to oncoming traffic, or a truck driver could make an improper turn.

-• Truck driver fatigue: truck drivers may be negligent if they operate their vehicles while excessively tired or fatigued.
-In fact, the law sets the maximum number of hours that truck drivers can operate their vehicles without rest.
+Truck drivers may be negligent if they operate their vehicles fatigued.
+The law sets the maximum number of hours truck drivers can operate without rest.
 If a negligent truck driver fails to follow these regulations, not only will he be accountable for his negligence, but the trucking company may be negligent for entrusting the fatigued driver.
 In addition, the trucking company could be responsible for failing to train the negligent driver.

-Truck drivers have a responsibility to inspect their vehicles before driving and to operate them with care and caution on the road.
+Truck drivers are responsible for inspecting their vehicles before driving and operating them with care and caution on the road.
 If they are negligent in any way and cause a severe injury crash, those who’ve been hurt have a right to seek full and fair compensation for the harm they’ve suffered.

 Contact a New York Truck Driver Negligence Lawyer